lud77/Factorize/README.md

 -- UI

-- [ ] Editable eps' names have dotted underlining when connected
 - [ ] Introduce window manager
 - [ ] Choose which eps to make editable
 - [ ] Make the context menu and combo box coordinates window-sensitive